The Bribe

 - The Bribe's director of photography is recorded as Joseph Ruttenberg[22].

-- The Bribe's original language of film or TV show is recorded as English[24].
+- The original language of The Bribe was English[23].

 - The Bribe's color is recorded as black-and-white[24].